SmartLayer/SmartLayer/README.md

 U+07A5
 U+0001
 ````
 This shows that 𐞥 is U107A5.
+You can use this trick to get the unicode codepoint for everything mentioned in this document.